Power BI security white paper

 Preview security features

-This topic lists features that are planned to release through March 2021.
+This section lists features that are planned to release through March 2021.
 Because this topic lists features that may not have released yet, delivery timelines may change and projected functionality may be released later than March 2021, or may not be released at all.
 For more information, about previews, please review the Online Services Terms.

 Bring Your Own Log Analytics (BYOLA)